hacker-404-error/THE_COPTER_GAME/README.md

 ## HOW TO PLAY
     1. Download zip file
     2. Extract the zip file
-    3. run the main.exe file
+    3. run the HelicopterGame.exe file
     4. Enjoy the game

 ## USING main.py FILE